Last Updated April 9, 2026

 Make Payroll

 Paying startup employees on time is essential to running a successful business.
 Unfortunately, slow customer payments often lead to late paydays, causing employee dissatisfaction, reduced productivity, and staffing shortages.
-Startup invoice factoring gives you a cash advance to meet payroll on time, avoiding complaints and issues with late payments.
+Startup invoice factoring ensures payroll is always met on-time, whether you already have employees on your team or if you’re considering bringing on new faces to take some of the workload off your plate.

 Take On New Customers and Orders